Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 Key Takeaway

-- Visa Fee: Free (most nationalities)
+- Visa Fee: Varies by nationality

-- Max Stay (Tourist): 15 or 30 days
+- Max Stay (Tourist): 15–90 days

 Japan consistently ranks among the top three travel destinations for UAE residents, and for good reason.
 From the cherry blossom-lined streets of Kyoto to the neon-lit skyline of Tokyo, Japan offers an extraordinary blend of ancient heritage and futuristic innovation.
 Whether you are drawn by the cuisine, the culture, the anime, or the natural landscapes, Japan rewards every type of traveller.